 Setiing the time manually is a little tedious, but it’s also probably not something you’ll have to do all that often.

 Doing it manually has it’s advantages in some situations.
 For instance, because I tend to travel with several cameras and hop across timezones, I like to have all my cameras set to UTC.
 That makes it easier when I get back to properly sequence the photos and is also easier when geocoding.
 If you use the automatic option for setting the time, it’ll use local time and you don’t have the option of adding an offset.

-The quickest and most accurate is by using the Capture mobile app.
+The quickest and most accurate is by using the GoPro mobile app.
 This obviously only works on models that have wifi capabilities, which includes most of the recent models.